03 · Security

 Relay ↔ operator client UDP, custom binary HMAC-SHA256 per packet Authenticated, not encrypted today

 Transport is HMAC-authenticated on every packet, which prevents tampering and replay.
-Confidentiality of the in-flight video stream relies on the network path; this is consistent with how most operational drone-streaming products work today, and is the standard public-safety procurement teams evaluate against.
+The in-flight video stream is not separately encrypted in transit; its confidentiality depends on the underlying network path.
+This matches how most operational drone-streaming products work today.
 Per-session encryption of the relay legs is on the roadmap.
 If your procurement requirements demand it before that ships, raise it during discovery.

 What we log

-Connection events: when a proxy or client registers, when a session goes idle, retransmit and reorder counters, error events.
-These exist to operate the platform — to triage incidents, to verify health, to prove a customer's deployment was working during a given window.
-They contain no video and no MAVLink command payloads.
-They are retained for 30 days by default.
+Connection events: when a proxy or client registers, when a session ends, retransmit and reorder counters, latency, error events.
+These exist to operate the platform: to triage incidents, verify health, and prove a deployment was working during a given window.
+They contain no video and no MAVLink command payloads, and the underlying event stream is retained about 7 days.

 Field-side logs (on your hardware)

-The proxy and operator client write their own logs to disk on your machines.
-The admin pages on ports 8080 (proxy) and 8081 (operator client) display these logs and a live loss chart.
-They never leave your hardware unless you choose to share them.
+The proxy and client write their own logs to disk on your machines.
+The Hover Relay app shows them in-app, and the CLI streams them with hover logs; they never leave your hardware unless you choose to share them.

 What lives where